Effective Ways to Use Email Marketing Metrics to Enhance Your Business

 With email marketing emerging as a top channel for driving engagement in the early stages, it is undoubtedly one of the most effective ways of marketing for any business.

 The success of an email marketing campaign depends hugely on email marketing metrics.
 After all, only when you measure your email campaign, will you be able to analyze its performance and take corrective measures wherever needed.
-Email marketing metrics is a critical indicator of your marketing performance.
-It not only helps you take necessary action based on real-time data, but also helps to dig deep inside the customers’ interest levels in your products and services.
+Email marketing metrics are a critical indicator of your marketing performance.
+It not only helps you take necessary action based on real-time data but also helps to dig deep inside the customers’ interest levels in your products and services.
 However, it is imperative to define it properly if you wish to leverage it in the right way.
-Did you know poorly defined metrics is one of the major challenges faced by 26% of marketers?
+Did you know poorly defined metrics are one of the major challenges faced by 26% of marketers?

 So, what are the different kinds of email marketing metrics?
 How can you use them to effectively keep track of your email performance?
 Here’s everything you need to know:

-1. Email open rate
+1. Email Open Rate

 Open rates are a simple way to track how many subscribers opened your email.
 It does so by embedding a unique tracking image within the email.
 When a subscriber enables the image, the email is considered ‘opened.’
 This, in turn, can help you as a marketer to get a hold of the effectiveness of your email marketing strategy.
 Here’s how you can improve your email open rates:

 - Engaging content: It’s very important to post content that can entice subscribers enough to open your email.
 So, make sure to spruce up your email campaign with creative and relevant content.

 - Work on your subject line: Another great way to enhance your open rates is to come up with a strong subject line.
 Research well and know exactly what can grab your customers’ attention.
 Once you figure out your customers’ tastes and preferences, your email open rates will improve drastically.